ZhanchaoLi-gdpu/Disease-Protein-Associations/README.md

 Please report all usage issues by opening an issue at this repo.

 #### Cite
 Zhanchao Li, Yuqi Liu, Qian Deng, Yan Wang, Ali Chen, Wei Xiao.
 Identifying Disease-Protein Associations from a Heterogeneous Network Using Graph Embedding and Sample Screening.
-Biomolecules, Submitting.
+Molecules, Submitting.